inCituAR/RealityHack/README.md

 ### **Using inCitu data during the hackathon**

-inCitu is an Esri Partner and a Sponsor of the MIT Reality Hack 2023.
+inCitu is a Sponsor of the MIT Reality Hack 2023, and an Esri partner.
 In this hackathon, inCitu is giving access to a** subset of our future development database**, featuring **3 real upcoming structures around the hackathon** area in Cambridge:

 250/290 Binney St. and 585 Kendall St.